Cleveland Clinic logo

 Types of MRKH syndrome

-• Type 1: People with this type of MRKH syndrome have normally functioning ovaries and fallopian tubes but have a blocked or missing upper vagina, cervix and uterus.
+• Type 1: You have normally functioning ovaries and fallopian tubes but have a blocked or missing upper vagina, cervix and uterus.
 No other organs are affected.

-• Type 2: People with this type of MRKH syndrome have a blocked or missing upper vagina, cervix and uterus, as well as issues with their fallopian tubes, ovaries, spine, kidneys or other organs.
+• Type 2: You have a blocked or missing upper vagina, cervix and uterus.
+You also have issues with your ovaries, fallopian tubes, spine, kidneys or other organs.

 Advertisement

-If you have the second type of MRKH syndrome, you may also have:
+If you have type 2 MRKH syndrome, you may also have complications like:

-Researchers aren’t entirely sure what causes MRKH syndrome, but they know issues with genes and chromosomes play a role.
-The condition hasn't been traced to one specific gene.
-It’s not caused by something the birth parent did or didn’t do during pregnancy.
+Researchers aren’t sure what causes MRKH syndrome, but they know issues with genes and chromosomes play a role.
+The condition hasn’t been traced to one gene.
+It’s not caused by something someone did during pregnancy.

 Diagnosis and Tests